thesmartrobot/thesmartrobot.github.io/_posts/2022-02-23-lbs-exploration.md

   <img alt="latent bayesian surprise - dynamics model learned by the agent" width="65%" src="/img/09_lbs_model.jpg">
 </div>

-Thanks to defining this model, and, crucially, the latent variable $z$, it is now possible to compute the information gained about the latent variable, when collecting new information about the environment state.
+Thanks to defining this model, and, crucially, the latent variable $$z$$, it is now possible to compute the information gained about the latent variable, when collecting new information about the environment state.
 We define the Latent Bayesian Surprise (LBS) signal as:

 <div style="display:flex; justify-content: center;">
   <img alt="latent bayesian surprise - dynamics model learned by the agent" width="100%" src="/img/09_lbs_bonus.jpg">
 </div>

-that translates the information gain term into the [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) between the distribution of the latent posterior, which has access to the information in $s_{t+1}$, compared to the latent prior distribution.
+that translates the information gain term into the [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) between the distribution of the latent posterior, which has access to the information in $$s_{t+1}$$, compared to the latent prior distribution.
 By maximizing Latent Bayesian Surprise, the agent looks for states of the environment that will inform better the latent model it has learned.
 Our method is based on curiosity in that the agent will search for interesting interactions that should increase its knowledge and reduce uncertainty about the environment.

 Note that reducing uncertainty is also a key aspect in active inference, which we introduced in [a previous post](https://thesmartrobot.github.io/2020/05/27/active-inference.html).